NavyaG-lab/Tech-writer/onboarding/dataset-exercise.md

 ## Writing tests for your Dataset

-For writting tests we use two libraries, [ScalaTest](http://www.scalatest.org/) and [SparkTestingBase](https://github.com/holdenk/spark-testing-base) .
+For writing tests we use two libraries, [ScalaTest](http://www.scalatest.org/) and [SparkTestingBase](https://github.com/holdenk/spark-testing-base) .

 First, create a test class mirroring your dataset class in  `itaipu/src/test/scala/etl/dataset/<YourDatasetName>Spec.scala`